Task Prioritization: How to Use the Eisenhower Matrix for Better Time Management

 Deciding where to place tasks in the Eisenhower Matrix requires a clear understanding of two key criteria: urgency and importance.
 When faced with a task, the goal is to assess how pressing it is (urgency) and how much it aligns with your long-term goals or values (importance).
 Here’s how to approach this decision-making process in a systematic way:

-1. Evaluate the Consequences
+1. Evaluate Consequences

 Start by asking yourself: What happens if I don’t complete this task?
 The potential impact of not completing a task is a strong indicator of both its urgency and importance.